bigchipbag/samsung-update-stopper/README.md

 Which ultimately ends up forcing you to upgrade or riskily downgrade your phone with shady tools online (depending on the phone)

+I have only tested this on a S20 FE 5G, but it should work on most samsung devices, but use at your own risk

 # usage

 Make sure you have the adb package, debug mode enabled, and fingerprint trusted for debugging